bibek12345/DIPC/CloudWorkshop_DIPC_700.md

 ## Oracle Data Integration (ODI)

 ### Accessing ODI Studio
-1. Open an SSH session into the DIPC server; please refer to Appendix 1 to learn how to establish a SSH session against the DIPC server
+1. Open an SSH session into the ODICS server; please refer to Appendix 1 to learn how to establish a SSH session against the ODICS server
-2. Open a VNC viewer; please refer to Appendix 2 to learn how to establish a VNC session against the DIPC server
+2. Open a VNC viewer; please refer to Appendix 2 to learn how to establish a VNC session against the ODICS server
 3. Open a terminal; select “Applications > System Tools > Terminal” from the top left corner of the screen
 ![](images/700/image700_ODI_1.png)
-4. Execute: sh /u01/app/oracle/suite/odi_studio/odi/studio/bin/odi
+4. Execute:
+cd /u01/app/oracle/middleware/odi/studio/bin
+./odi
 ![](images/700/image700_ODI_2.png)
 5. ODI Studio will come up.
 Click on “Connect to Repository…”
 ![](images/700/image700_ODI_3.png)